As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 Test the Volume

 Using a sound meter will allow you to see physical changes in the volume of your air horn.
-If you’re skeptical or you prefer to see the results, try out the Meterk Decibel Meter (Amazon link).
+If you’re skeptical or you prefer to see the results, try out this Decibel Meter (Amazon link).
 It allows you to see exactly how many decibels are being produced by the air horn (or anything else you have lying around the house).

 There’s also a min/max setting that lets you see the minimum and maximum decibels put out by an object.
 You can set the max, squeeze the air horn, and review the highest sound that it put out.
 Use the suggestions mentioned above, then try testing your results and adjusting them in the final step below.